harmindersinghnijjar/harmindersinghnijjar/README.md

 Outside work, I'm an avid gamer and enjoy learning new programming languages.

-You can find me on LinkedIn: [LinkedIn](https://www.linkedin.com/in/harmindersinghnijjar/)
+You can find me on [LinkedIn](https://www.linkedin.com/in/harmindersinghnijjar/)